semgrep/semgrep-docs/docs/running-rules.md

 ### YAML-defined rules

-Create a YAML file where you define your own rules and run them with Semgrep.
+You can create a YAML file where you define your own rules and run them with Semgrep.
 To make your own local rule file, follow these steps:

 1. Create a `rule.yaml` file.
 2. Below is a simple example rule for Python which you can paste into your `rule.yaml` file.